xrd/BuildingToolsWithGithubBook/support/jekyll-parser/_posts/2001-10-10-travel-in-italy-after-september-11th.md

 some introspection, the issues of today are not so different as they were hundreds and thousands of years ago.
-Religion and a search for power still drive people to do incredible acts, and also commit terrible atrocities.One thing never changes as we walk around the cities of Italy.
+Religion and a search for power still drive people to do incredible acts, and also commit terrible atrocities.

+One thing never changes as we walk around the cities of Italy.
 We have seen people from all over Europe, and all over Asia, and people from the Middle East, and all other parts of the world.
 As you travel, you notice that their